Main Page Content

 “One day when I was a freshman, it was pouring rain in Brockport.
 My professors made it a teaching opportunity--they used the rain to talk about the mechanics of water.
 I realized then that I found water more interesting than rocks!
 So I changed my Earth Science major from Geology to Water Resources.”

-On any given day, Jill Libby can be found taking stream samples or analyzing well water for her research in Earth Science at The College at Brockport.
+On any given day, Jill Libby can be found taking stream samples or analyzing well water for her research in Earth Science at SUNY Brockport.
 Jill's passion for Earth Science began as a sophomore in high school when she took a U.S. Geological Survey tour.

 “I went on a tour of an area that had been the victim of a landslide,” she says.
 “After that, I wanted to know how a disaster like that could happen without any warning.
 When I got home, I told my mom I wanted to study geology in college.”